Kristina01111000/Drws_site/README.md

 TO do:
 - See if i can get lines on about dr w page to go ¾ of the way across
-- he is going to write a different description - he sent it, look at it to see if it is good

-- see if contact page is easily accessible on the site
 - Send emails at 10 am on monday for newsletter
 - Make logo of the youtube channel green part bigger add white background

-- think of how to switch emails to be about the app, it should be done soon
+- think of how to switch emails to be about the app, it should be ready sometime soon

-- On four element metaphysics crop the bottom picture so there isn't a big white space on the page

 Plan is to include 30 day challenge on the first 4 news letters, then not on the others, b/c everyone who signs up for the first 30 days will definitely be doing it/ not be done with it